-Work gloves – get a perfect grip on safety
+Work safety gloves – get a perfect grip on safety

 It doesn't matter which jobs you'll be doing: your hands are your most important item of work equipment and deserve the very best protection.
-You'll find the right pair of work gloves at KAISER+KRAFT for all conceivable combinations of potential risks and protection required.
+You'll find the right pair of work gloves, heat resistant gloves and cut protection gloves at kaiserkraftfor all conceivable combinations of potential risks and protection required.

 Are there specific gloves for specific jobs?

-And how!
+Of course!
 When it comes to occupational safety, lawmakers have defined exact criteria on which work gloves are suitable for which type of work.
-Orientation for the product range available from KAISER+KRAFT is essentially provided by the pictograms that you'll find next to every product:
+Orientation for the product range available from kaiserkraft is essentially provided by the pictograms that you'll find next to every product:

 - The standard EN 511 addresses frost protection.
 The three respective numbers also provide you with orientation on the resistance to convective cold and contact cold, and the level of water resistance.